+[Section 90 amended: No. 24 of 2023 s.
+60.]

-Part V — Carriage of dangerous goods
+Part 5 — Carriage of dangerous goods

+[Heading amended: No. 24 of 2023 s.
+61.]

 91. Restriction on carriage of dangerous goods

-(1) A person shall not carry dangerous goods in a ship or place dangerous goods, or cause dangerous goods to be placed, on board a ship for carriage in the ship unless —
+(1) A person shall not carry dangerous goods in a vessel or place dangerous goods, or cause dangerous goods to be placed, on board a vessel for carriage in the vessel unless —

 (a) the outside of the package containing the goods is distinctly marked with a description of the goods in the manner required under the Dangerous Goods Safety Act 2004; and

-(b) a description in writing of the goods (not being a description contained in the ordinary shipping documents) is given to the owner or master of the ship at or before the time the goods are placed on board the ship.
+(b) a description in writing of the goods (not being a description contained in the ordinary shipping documents) is given to the owner and master of the vessel at or before the time the goods are placed on board the vessel.

-Penalty: $2 000.
+Penalty for this subsection: a fine of $2 000.

-(2) Subsection (1) does not apply to the owner or master of the ship.
+(2) Subsection (1) does not apply to the owner or master of the vessel.

 [Section 91 amended: No. 7 of 2004 s.
-70.]
+70; No. 24 of 2023 s.
+62.]

 92. Penalty for misdescription of goods and sender

-(1) A person shall not knowingly send by or carry in any ship from any port in the State any dangerous goods under a false description.
+(1) A person shall not knowingly send by or carry in any vessel from any port in the State any dangerous goods under a false description.

-Penalty: $2 000.
+Penalty for this subsection: a fine of $2 000.

-(2) Where any dangerous goods are on board a ship, or are to be placed on board a ship, a person shall not knowingly falsely describe the sender of the goods on any package containing the goods or in any document relating to the shipping of the goods.
+(2) Where any dangerous goods are on board a vessel, or are to be placed on board a vessel, a person shall not knowingly falsely describe the sender of the goods on any package containing the goods or in any document relating to the shipping of the goods.

-Penalty: $1 000.
+Penalty for this subsection: a fine of $2 000.

 [Section 92: Correction: Gazette 26 Jul 2013 p.
-3354.]
+3354; amended: No. 24 of 2023 s.
+63.]

 93. Powers of owner or master as to dangerous goods

-(1) The owner or master of any ship may refuse to take on board at any port in the State any package which he suspects contains dangerous goods and may require it to be opened and may inspect the contents.
+(1) The owner or master of any vessel may refuse to take on board at any port in the State any package which the owner or master suspects contains dangerous goods and may require it to be opened and may inspect the contents.

-(2) If any dangerous goods, or any goods which in the opinion of the owner or master of the ship are dangerous goods, have been sent or brought aboard any ship without being marked as required by section 91 or without notice having been given as required by that section, the owner or master of the ship may cause the goods to be thrown overboard, with any package or receptacle in which they are contained, and neither the owner nor the master shall be subject to any liability, civil or criminal, for doing so.
+(2) If any dangerous goods, or any goods which in the opinion of the owner or master of the vessel are dangerous goods, have been sent or brought aboard any vessel without being marked as required by section 91 or without notice having been given as required by that section, the owner or master of the vessel may cause the goods to be thrown overboard, with any package or receptacle in which they are contained, and neither the owner nor the master shall be subject to any liability, civil or criminal, for doing so.

+[Section 93 amended: No. 24 of 2023 s.
+64.]

 94. Forfeiture of dangerous goods

-(1) Where any dangerous goods have been sent or carried or an attempt has been made to send or carry dangerous goods on board any ship at any port in the State without being marked as required by section 91 or without notice having been given as required by that section, or under a false description, or with a false description of the sender or carrier thereof, any court having Admiralty jurisdiction may declare those goods and any receptacle in which they are contained to be, and they shall thereupon be, forfeited, and when forfeited shall be disposed of as the court directs.
+(1) Where any dangerous goods have been sent or carried or an attempt has been made to send or carry dangerous goods on board any vessel at any port in the State without being marked as required by section 91 or without notice having been given as required by that section, or under a false description, or with a false description of the sender or carrier thereof, any court having Admiralty jurisdiction may declare those goods and any receptacle in which they are contained to be, and they shall thereupon be, forfeited, and when forfeited shall be disposed of as the court directs.